New Jagannath Sadak

-In June 2016, the Ministry of Road Transport and Highway approved the NH declaration of New Jagannath Sadak in principle.
+In June 2016, the Ministry of Road Transport and Highway approved the NH declaration of New Jagannath Road in principle.

 Some parts of this road are MDR (Major District Road) and other parts are ODR (Other District Road).

-A new bypass is developed on New Jagannath Sadak to bypass Biranarsinghpur village of Puri District for the smooth flow of vehicles.
+A new bypass is developed on New Jagannath Road to bypass Biranarsinghpur village of Puri District for the smooth flow of vehicles.